3 June 2020 • 7 min read

 Diego Ongaro and John Ousterhout created Raft, an understandable algorithm for achieving consensus in distributed systems.
 In this post, I describe how I built an implementation of Raft in Clojure.

 Equity for Impact is a community of Airbnb alumni and employees who are pledging to give a portion of their equity to charitable organizations.
-I started Equity for Impact with my friend and former coworker Janet Frishberg and built it with a group of volunteers in the Airbnb community, in partnership with Founders Pledge.
+Janet Frishberg, Andrew Vilcsak, and I built Equity for Impact with a group of volunteers in the Airbnb community, in partnership with Founders Pledge.
+To date, over 400 people have pledged around $50 million in shares.

 6.824 is MIT’s Distributed Systems course, taught by Robert Morris.
 This is a direct translation of the scaffolding (tests and library code) for the course’s labs.
 By request of the professor, the repository doesn’t include solutions for the labs.